robindarlington/acf-field-options-from-html-select/README.md

 Steps :

-1. Copy the markup markup containing a single select element
+1. Copy the markup containing a single select element

 2. Paste it into the first textarea.

 3. Click on the second textarea to automatically select and copy the choices for use in ACF.

-4. Use them to set up your ACF field.
+4. Use the choices to set up your ACF select field, as usual.

 Any questions, feel free to reach out: mail@robindarlington.com